COVID-19 (Coronavirus) Updates

-JDRF recorded this conversation with Dr. Mary Pat Gallagher, director of pediatric diabetes at the Pediatric Diabetes Center at Hassenfeld Children’s Hospital at NYU Langone concerning T1D and coronavirus.
+JDRF recorded this conversation with Dr. Mary Pat Gallagher, Director of the Pediatric Diabetes Center at Hassenfeld Children’s Hospital at NYU Langone concerning T1D and coronavirus.

 Mental Health Tips

-The COVID-19 situation, "social distancing", and the state of Michigan's stay at home order have introduced new challenges for all of us, including children and teenagers with T1D.
-If your family is experiencing "diabetes burnout", we encourage you to read our tips on Overcoming Stress with T1D in addition to the tips below.
+The COVID-19 situation, "social distancing," and the state of Michigan's stay at home order introduced new challenges for all of us, including children and teenagers with diabetes.
+If your family is experiencing "diabetes burnout," we encourage you to read our tips on Overcoming Stress with T1D in addition to the tips below.
 If you or someone you love is experiencing depression or extreme diabetes burnout, please talk to our psychosocial team at the U-M Pediatric Diabetes Clinic by calling the clinic.
 We encourage parents of young children to visit Zero to Thrive's website for helpful information on explaining the coronavirus situation to them.

 Increasing social distancing without increasing the blues